gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 }
 ```

+This is one way of approaching the challenge, but actually the removal of that constraint gives a much more powerful primitive: we can write arbitrary values into registers for each instruction which writes back its result into a register!

-After all that, sending the generated proof to the server gives back the flag
+Anyway, after all that sending the generated proof to the server gives back the flag
 ```txt
 MOCA{k1dding_m3?_tw0_p1u5_tw0_1s_f0ur_WTF!!?!}
 ```